OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/pad-backup.md

   - idea: do the design on a temporary version

 ## Future possibilities
-- Alex: contacted ICMS (Edinburgh) regarding the possibility of running dissemination workshop in January 2017
+- Olexandr: contacted ICMS (Edinburgh) regarding the possibility of running dissemination workshop in January 2017

 ## Upcoming workshops

 - Dissemination workshop in ICMS, jointly with CoDiMa
-  - Alex wrote to ICMS yesterday, they confirmed that the week of ??16-23??
+  - Olexandr wrote to ICMS yesterday, they confirmed that the week of ??16-23??
 Jan 2016 is available
   - theme: xxx
   - hope that Peter Cameron could come

-- Alex and Dima will talk about the upcoming WP7 workshop to set dates and some concept of the workshops
+- Olexandr and Dima will talk about the upcoming WP7 workshop to set dates and some concept of the workshops
   - tentative list of speakers
   - tentative list of participants to invite